Download your FREE Nutritious Snack Guide

 In ½ cup of partly skimmed Ricotta cheese, there are 170 calories and 14 grams of protein.
 There’s also a third of daily calcium requirement – great for bone health.
 Compared to Ricotta, Cottage Cheese has fewer calories (80 calories per ½ cup) with a similar protein amount.
 However, Ricotta has around 2.5 times more calcium than Cottage Cheese, this is because most of the calcium ends up the whey not the curds!
 Generally, Cottage Cheese might be slightly higher in salt than Ricotta.

 Therefore, both Ricotta or Cottage Cheese are examples of complete proteins that can fit within a healthy diet.
-Choosing lower fat versions will decrease total calories and grams of fat, it’s recommended to choose reduced salt versions where available.
+Choosing lower fat versions will decrease total calories and grams of fat.
+Choose reduced salt versions where available.

 Lasagna Filling